-We are pleased to present the Crop and Livestock Insurance Commission's business plan for 2020 - 21.
+We are pleased to present the Crop and Livestock Insurance Commission's business plan for 2021 - 22.
 The plan outlines the Commission's continued commitment to offer Nova Scotia's primary agricultural producers insurance against production losses.

-The last two cropping seasons have resulted on record indemnity payments to Crop Insurance clients.
-The Province, through the Agrilnsurance Program, has taken a proactive approach to minimizing the financial impacts of these severe loss events to provide stability to both the Commission and its clients.
+Two of the last three cropping seasons have resulted in record indemnity payments to Crop Insurance clients.
+The Province, through the Agrilnsurance Program, has taken a proactive approach to minimizing the financial impacts of these severe loss events to provide stability to the Commission, its clients and the agriculture industry.